seinecle/blog/_posts/2023-09-11-assessments-chatgpt.md

 ## 5. ChatGPT and access to Internet not forbidden during the assessment
 Given everything that precedes, it seems that the conditions are met for a reasonable, productive use of ChatGPT and any other resource the student might want to search for.
 The scenario based assessment prevents that a "ready made, mindless" answer can be searched, found or generated, copied and pasted in the assignment.
-The unusual, slightly cumnbersome ppt format discourages the linear Q&A flow that would immediately call for ChatGPT.
+The unusual, slightly cumbersome ppt format discourages the linear Q&A flow that would immediately call for ChatGPT.
 Some participants will surely try to reconstruct a prompt from the instructions to feed ChatGPT with, but in this case I believe that it falls in the category of "creative, mindful use of ChatGPT", where a cognitive effort and learning experience has effectively taken place.
 Experience will tell.

 ## 6. A last insurance: a codicil in the evaluation grid